MichaelCh-svg/tweeter-lambda-layer/README.md

     - Instructions are at the following link: https://github.com/MichaelCh-svg/tweeter-entities-chemps-svg
     - We compile this dependency as a module so that we can reuse the same code for the client and the server.
 2. Install the previously compiled module into this project.
 Run 'npm install [project folder path]'.
-3. Run 'npm i' to install the dependencies listed from package.json.
+3. Run 'npm update' to update and install the dependencies.
-    - note: It is a good idea to run 'npm update' since out of date modules can contain security vulnerabilities.
-However, updated module versions sometimes break compatibility.
-I would recommend checking that you can compile the code as is first.
+    - if you want to install the dependencies without updating them, run 'npm i'.
+            - Occasionally updates cause compatibility conflicts, and you may need to revert to an old dependency to get the project running before finding a fix.
     - if you later want to update the dependencies, remove the node_modules folder so that all files will be up to date (not just the ones that get overwritten).
 4. The lambda layer has to follow a specific file structure for the lamba to recognize it:
     1. Create a folder called nodejs.